Tilak-Shenoy/mcp-yh-finance/README.md

 }
 ```

 This should automatically pull the code and run the tools.
+Follow [Step 4](##4-get-rapidapi-key) to get your API KEY.
 You can stop here if you are not interested in making any code changes to the server.

 ## Installation